matrix-construct/construct/include/ircd/ctx/README.md

 asynchronous pattern.
 Context `A` can enqueue context `B` if it knows about `B` and then choose whether to yield or not to yield.
 In any case the `io_service` queue will simply continue to the next task which isn't guaranteed to be `B`.

+### When does Context Switching (yielding) occur?

+Bottom line is that this is simply not javascript.
+There are no stack-clairvoyant keywords like `await` which explicitly indicate to everyone everywhere that the overall state of the program before and after any totally benign-looking function call will be different.
+This is indeed multi-threaded programming but in a very PG-13 rated way.
+You have to assume that if you aren't sure some function has a "deep yield" somewhere way up the stack that there is a potential for yielding in that function.
+Unlike real concurrent threading everything beyond this is much easier.

+* Anything directly on your stack is safe (same with real MT anyway).

+* `static` and global assets are safe if you can assert no yielding.
+Such an assertion can be made with an instance of `ircd::ctx::critical_assertion`.
+Note that we try to use `thread_local` rather than `static` to still respect any real multi-threading that may occur now or in the future.

+* Calls which may yield and do IO may be marked with `[GET]` and `[SET]` conventional labels but they may not be.
+Some reasoning about obvious yields and a zen-like awareness is always recommended.